 UPitchNJ is sponsored by the New Jersey Collegiate Entrepreneurship Consortium, which represents the entrepreneurship education programs at New Jersey’s four-year colleges and universities.
-Thirteen universities are slated to compete in UPitchNJ 2017: Drew University, Fairleigh Dickinson University, Montclair State University, New Jersey Institute of Technology, Princeton University, Ramapo University, Rider University, Rowan University, Rutgers University, Saint Peter’s University, Seton Hall University, Stevens Institute of Technology and William Paterson University.
+Thirteen universities are slated to compete in UPitchNJ 2017: Fairleigh Dickinson University, Montclair State University, New Jersey Institute of Technology, Princeton University, Ramapo University, Rider University, Rowan University, Rutgers University, Saint Peter’s University, Seton Hall University, Stevens Institute of Technology, The College of New Jersey, and William Paterson University.

 Each university will send an undergraduate student team that has developed a startup idea, or has launched a startup, to compete for cash prizes and business services.
 An independent panel of judges will evaluate the student teams on the innovativeness and originality of their startup idea, and the quality of a written Executive Summary and oral presentations.
 The contest judges will also be looking for creative and innovative thinking about markets, products and services.
 The teams will be evaluated on their perceived ability to execute the idea and turn it into a viable, profitable business, and/or venture with significant social value.